erlang/otp/lib/ssl/doc/guides/ssl_distribution.md

 The security level depends on the parameters provided to the TLS connection setup.
 Erlang node cookies are however always used, as they can be used to differentiate between two different Erlang networks.
+With `inet_tcp_dist` the cookie is the only authentication of a connecting node.
+With `inet_tls_dist` it is still checked, after the TLS handshake, so a connecting node has to pass both the TLS options described below and the cookie challenge.

 To set up Erlang distribution over TLS: